msv2137/msv2137-p8105_hw2_msv2137/HW-2-DS.md

 ## Interpretation

-Write a paragraph about these data; you are encouraged to use inline R.
-Be sure to note the number of observations in both resulting datasets, and give examples of key variables.
-For available data, what was the total precipitation in 2018?
-What was the median number of sports balls in a dumpster in 2019?

 In the Mr. Trash Wheel dataset, there are 453 rows and 14 columns.
 There are 453 observations between 5/16/14 and 1/4/21, for the seven categories of trash represented in the dataset.
 Key variables include